Best camping mats for the whole family

 This list we have here is not exhaustive, nor do you have to buy a pad to get a good night’s sleep.
 This list is a gathering of all of our favorite mats, so we can share our experiences with you.

-If you have a lot of blankets and sleeping bags, but not many camping mats, you can always layer a bunch of bedding to make a cozy sleeping nest for you kiddos.
+If you have a lot of blankets and sleeping bags, but not many camping mats, you can always layer a bunch of bedding to make a cozy sleeping nest for your kiddos.

 The best sleeping mat option is ultimately the one that you sleep well on and you can afford.
-Because sleep is so critical for my husband and I, we tend to buy a cheaper tent but splurge on the camping mat.
+Because sleep is so critical for my husband and me, and we backpack and bike pack a lot, we tend to be more concerned about weight of tents and sleeping bags than sleeping mats (and pillow); the good sleep is too important to sacrifice.
 Whatever you decide to buy, make sure you test it out at home before departure!

 At the end of the day, every body needs to sleep.
 Here is hoping you find some options that help provide the foundation for a good night’s sleep for your next camping trip.